ewpratten/ewpratten.com/src/_drafts/2022-11-10-mega-playlists.md

 ## The highlights

 With the context out of the way, why not share some of the highlights of this project.
 As of the time of writing, I have a total of 38 hours of music in *Intro* and *Journey*..
 Thats 646 songs!
 Last year I decided to test myself and listen to them all in order to see what I remembered.
 Surprisingly, I could hum the melody of every single one of them despite not listening to some for a few years.
-The power of a good song I guess :man_shrugging:
+The power of a good song I guess 🤷‍♂️

 ### Where it *almost* all began